 The Hawk's Nest

-The Hawk's Nest is now open on Early Dismissal days, pizza will be served, $2 a slice.
+The Hawk's Nest is now open on Early Dismissal days.

 Menu for week of:

 EIPS Schools Celebrate Their Love for Numeracy with a Week of Inspirational Math

 Sherwood Park, AB. — Students and staff throughout Elk Island Public Schools (EIPS) are spending the week celebrating numeracy with the Week of Inspirational Math.
 From March 11-15, 25 schools across the Division are hosting daily…